A day in the life of…

 Most symptoms are invisible, and thus physicians must rely on the patient’s accurate, yet subjective, description of “feelings” and “pains” that cannot be formally measured.

 Any time a patient’s opinion is necessary to establish a diagnosis, the credibility of the ailment is called into account.

 After all, a patient cannot possibly know their body better than anyone else.
 Therefore, a patient’s account of symptoms cannot be trusted.
 Or so are we told by bystanders who cannot bear to be unable to place with certainty individual suffering on a metered scale.

 Can this be a real issue?

-So in short, the lack of physical evidence leads to the conclusion that the ailment is not, and cannot possibly be, real.
+So in short, the lack of physical evidence leads to the conclusion that the ailment is not, and cannot possibly be, really.

-But here is the thing: there are physical evidences that help with the identification of fibromyalgia as the culprit for various symptoms.
+But here is the thing: there is physical evidence that helps with the identification of fibromyalgia as the culprit for various symptoms.